 New wave, glitter, hair metal bands, leg warmers, rap, DeLoreans, electro-pop—the 1980’s had it all!
-Howl is celebrating the flashiest decade on September 3rd with 80’s Night, featuring 86 oz.
-Brass Monkey buckets, drink specials, giveaways and more (varies by location)!
+Howl is celebrating the flashiest decade on Friday, April 12th with 80’s Night, featuring drink specials, giveaways and more (varies by location)!
 Plus, you can enter to win your very own 80’s Night Happy Hour Party.
-To get you and your song requests ready for the weekend, here’s our most era-defining hits from a time that turned music on its head!
+To get you and your song requests ready for the weekend, here is our most era-defining hits from a time that turned music on its head!

 Olivia Newton-John: “Physical”

 Numbers don’t lie, and with Physical’s impressive run of twenty-one straight weeks in the number one slot, Olivia Newton-John is responsible for the most popular song of the 1980’s.
 Physical starts off exactly as it should, full of sparkle and Newton-John’s steady vocals driving the bass line right up into an emphatic chorus that’s style would become the template for the pop songs of the decade that followed.
 Though not exactly the top-of-mind song for the era any longer, the majority of what came after has a lot to owe to this song’s success.

 Bon Jovi: “Livin On a Prayer”

 A working-class, east-coast love ballad, this reverb-drenched anthem launched Bon Jovi onto the scene where they’ve remained for over thirty years.
 Livin’ On A Prayer shot to number one on the charts and stayed there over four consecutive weeks, but the sound of Richie Sambora’s talk-box guitar and Jon Bon Jovi’s endless showmanship will be cemented in our ears forever.
 The band’s debut album, Slippery When Wet, has since been certified 12x platinum.